Graham-Broughton/S3E10/README.md

 ### Final Model

-The final model was an ensemble of the best performing GAM, forests and the same forests but resgressors instead of classifiers.
+The final model was an ensemble of the best performing GAM, forests and forests regressors instead of classifiers.
 The ensemble was weighted soft voting where the weights were chosen by an educated guess based on how well they performed on the leaderboard.
 This guess turned out to be almost the best choice of weights where adjusting most of them, either up or down, would decrease the public leaderboard score.

 ## Conclusion

 As usual, this competition was fun yet extremely frustrating - you can try everything you can think of and go nowhere.
 I added an assortment of new techniques to my library for next time.
-Pycaret may be quick and easy to use while being very customisable, but it is just not *quite* customisable enough.
+Pycaret may be quick and easy to use while being very customizable, but it is just not *quite* customizable enough.
 A few of the top submissions had a similar idea to implement feature interactions and polynomial transformations.
-They had more control of how they were selected afterwords (permutation selection) instead of whatever Pycaret does and the we can see what a difference that made.
+They had more control of how they were selected afterword (permutation selection) instead of whatever Pycaret does and the we can see what a difference that made.
 Optuna was also essentially a waste of time, all it did was overfit the already probably overfit forest models to the leader board.
 Placing 6th place was very rewarding though, I have been working tireless for months now without going that great.
 Now, It feels good all that work has been paying off.
 Time for the next one!